-St Petersburg is probably the only city in the world to have acquired so much historical importance in such a short period of time.
+St Petersburg Russia is probably the only city in the world to have acquired so much historical importance in such a short period of time.
 Born at the time, when the whole of Russia was turning towards Europe, the city of St Petersburg soon became the symbol of great progress in Russian culture and science.
 However, it also laid the cornerstone for future tragedies that shook Russia over the last 300 years.

 The city changed its name several times.
 In 1914 it became Petrograd (the city of Peter the Great), as the previous name sounded somehow German.
 In 1924 it was called Leningrad (in memory of Vladimir Lenin).
 And in 1991 the original name was returned to the city.
 Also, from 1712 to 1918 the city was the capital of Russia.

-Unfortunately, St Petersburg has always been subjected to recurrent flooding.
-In fact, the worst floods took place in 1777, 1824 and 1924.
+Unfortunately, Saint Petersburg has always been subjected to recurrent flooding.
+In fact, the worst floods took place in 1777, 1824, and 1924.
 The last two were the highest on record and flooded most of the city.
-In the 1980s a long dike was built across the Gulf of Finland to protect the city from destructive flood waters.
+In the 1980s one long dike was built across the Gulf of Finland to protect the city from destructive floodwaters.

-Furthermore, if you ask anyone about the history of St Petersburg, their first thought would probably be linked to the 900 day Siege during the Second World War when the great bravery and loyalty of the residents of Leningrad surprised the whole world.
+Furthermore, if you ask anyone about the history of St Petersburg, their first thought would probably be linked to the terrible 900 day Siege during the Second World War when the great bravery and loyalty of the residents of Leningrad surprised the whole world.

 Thanks to the heroic deeds of the Russian people during the Siege, Leningrad was the first city in Russia to be awarded the title of Hero City.

 Created by joint efforts of outstanding Russian and European architects, engineers, painters, sculptors, and scholars, the life of St. Petersburg is inseparably linked with the large Neva River, which gives the city much of its beauty.

-The granite ledges of embankments, metal arrows of drawbridges, imposing silhouettes of churches, palaces and monument, as well as its many museums, theaters, and libraries, have given worldwide renown to the city and impressed millions of visitors.
+The granite ledges of embankments, metal arrows of drawbridges, imposing silhouettes of churches, palaces, cathedrals, and monuments, as well as its many museums, theaters, and libraries, have given worldwide renown to the city and impressed millions of visitors.